 Heart failure doesn’t mean your heart has stopped working.
-It just isn’t working as well as it should to pump blood.
+It just isn’t pumping blood as well as it should.

 Recent treatment advances can help your ticker work better, keep you out of the hospital, and improve your quality of life.